XVIIarcano/Galileo-Microscope/README.md

 Below is a small list of things I would like to see, but have not been included in the core project (yet), if someone beats me to them, all the better!

 - **No.1 priority -> Better movement with backlash compensation for the stage module**
 The stage in its current implementation is finnicky to assemble, and unpleasant to use...
-It is still beter than moving around the stage manually, and it is actually ok-ish if you just need to move the view around a couple millimeters at low magnification, but that's about it.
+It is still beter than moving around the stage manually, and it actually works if you just need to move the view around a couple millimeters at low magnification, but that's about it.
+Having to gently shake one knob to unbind it after you move the other is not the kind of user experience I had in mind.

 - Base alternative with some internal storage or some other solution to store stuff within the cylinder footprint when not in use
-- A basic lighting module with its own light source, external power and a dimmer knob...
+- A less basic lighting module with its own light source.
-- A less basic lighting module with the possibility to mount light modifiers like a condenser and an iris.
+- An advanced lighting module with the possibility to mount a condenser and other amenities.
-- Fine focusing on the optical group, or a finer pitch option for the threads, or both!
+- Fine focusing on the optical group, or a finer pitch option for the main focusing tube, or both!
 - A better phone holder
-- A blank floor/roof and blank "ring" modules to make it easier to experimenting and do one-offs (yes, it is a low hanging fruit)

 ## Licensing
 (Talk to your kids about sharing culture use before someon else does)